swcarpentry/r-novice-inflammation/01-starting-with-data.md

 ~~~

-This tells us that our data frame, `dat`, has 60 rows and 40 columns.
+This tells us our data frame, `dat`, has 60 rows and 40 columns.

 If we want to get a single value from the data frame, we can provide an [index](reference.html#index) in square brackets, just as we do in math: